Sebastian-Torres-Matrix/books-for-life/README.md

 * Collect user information through site analytics to optimize the website for users

 #### User Stories :clapper:
-* I want to be able to search books for specific books
+* :white_check_mark: I want to be able to search books for specific books
-* I want to see the book title, the authors name, some information about the book and a visual cover image of the book
+* :white_check_mark: I want to see the book title, the authors name, some information about the book and a visual cover image of the book
-* I want to be able to buy the books i like
+* :white_check_mark: I want to be able to buy the books i like
-* I want to be able to add books
+* :white_check_mark: I want to be able to add books
-* I want to be able to delete or edit books
+* :white_check_mark: I want to be able to delete or edit books
-* I want to be able to sign up and login
+* :white_check_mark: I want to be able to sign up and login
-* I want to be able to sign out
+* :white_check_mark: I want to be able to sign out
-* I want the website to responsive on my laptop, iPad and mobile phone
+* :white_check_mark: I want the website to responsive on my laptop, iPad and mobile phone

 #### Design Choices :art: